-The methods available to represent faults in dual continuum models include the following:
+The methods available to represent faults in dual continuum models include:

-- DFN models, such as FracMan (Golder Associates 2019), explicitly represent fracture flow as through connected conduits or pipe networks.
+- Discrete fracture network (DFN) models, such as FracMan (Golder Associates, 2019), explicitly represent fracture flow, as through connected conduits or pipe networks.
 These methods require fracture to be described either discretely or stochastically with properties including aperture, orientation and length (i.e. continuity) to be parameterised.
 Flow through each fracture can then be treated as being equivalent to flow between two uniform plates with separation equivalent to the aperture of the fracture.
 Application of this approach is generally limited by the data available on fractures as well as the ability to extrapolate properties from smaller scale tests to larger regions of interest.
-DFN models can be used in numerical studies to derive representative 3D EPM parameters that are then applied to simulate the effects of fractures without representing individual discrete features.
-For example, Oda (1985) presents an upscaling method to estimate the permeability tensor in fractured rocks that is implemented in some DFN modelling codes. - Dual porosity models consider the movement of fluids in the matrix and fracture separately, coupling the two sets of flow equations via terms representing the rate of mass transfer between the two domains.
-This method is simpler to set up and implement than DFNs and is able to represent a rapid flow through the fractures, as well as the lag in water released from the matrix under a forcing pressure gradient.
+Discrete fracture network models can be used in numerical studies to derive representative 3D EPM parameters that are then applied to simulate the effects of fractures without representing individual discrete features.
+For example, Oda (1985) presents an upscaling method to estimate the permeability tensor in fractured rocks that is implemented in some DFN modelling codes; and - Dual porosity models consider the movement of fluids in the matrix and fracture separately, coupling the two sets of flow equations via terms representing the rate of mass transfer between the two domains.
+This method is simpler to set up and implement than discrete fracture networks, and is able to represent a rapid flow through the fractures, as well as the lag in water released from the matrix under a forcing pressure gradient.
 The dual porosity method is most widely used in solute transport.
 The application of the method can be limited by its simplicity, as complex spatially varying fracture geometries are unable to be represented.
 It is also difficult to determine reasonable parameter estimates for these abstract representations of fracture and matrix flow.
-Some public domain or commercial codes that have dual porosity/permeability capability are Tough2, HYDRUS2/3D, MODFLOW-2005, MODFLOW-USG and MT3DMS for mass transport.